 The ECS helps the body maintain homeostasis, or balance, by regulating many body functions.
 The effect produced by all of the cannabinoids working together on the ECS is called the "entourage effect."
 This effect allows the ECS to work at maximum capacity.
 So be sure to choose a full spectrum CBD oil to gain the full benefits from the plant!

 2. Hemp is Different Than Marijuana

-Most CBD oil on the market today comes from strains of "industrial" hemp plants that have very low levels intoxicating compound THC, and very high levels of the beneficial compound CBD.
+Most CBD oil on the market today comes from strains of "industrial" hemp plants that have very low levels of the intoxicating compound THC, and very high levels of the beneficial compound CBD.
 Federal law defines these cannabis strains as “hemp” due to their low THC content.
 CBD companies source their products with hemp containing a legal trace amount of THC, which is no more than 0.3 percent.

 On the other hand, the term “marijuana” is generally regarded as the term for strains of cannabis high in THC that are for medical or recreational use.
 Marijuana is legal in two-thirds of the United States under state law but not yet legal under federal law.
 Dispensaries in legal marijuana states often sell CBD products, or products with a high ratio of CBD-to-THC, derived from marijuana.
 But at Cornbread Hemp we always use federally legal hemp for our products.

 3. CBD Oil is Not the Same as Hemp Oil